csanjanar/Tamil-Handwritten-Character-Recognition-uTHCD/README.md

 ---

 ## 🔍 Overview

-This project investigates the optimization of Convolutional Neural Networks (CNNs) for **Tamil handwritten character recognition**, focusing on the **Unconstrained Tamil Handwritten Character Database (uTHCD)**.

 While Tamil OCR research has historically lacked standardized datasets and reproducible benchmarks, this project addresses the gap by:
 - Building upon the **benchmark CNN model proposed in the uTHCD paper**